Undergraduate Grievance Procedure

 The CLA Grievance Committee

 The CLA Grievance Committee shall consist of 2 undergraduate student members chosen from the current pool of student liaisons, and 3 full-time faculty members elected to staggered three-year terms.
 In the event that a member of the Grievance Committee is either a grievant or a grieved against, that member shall withdraw from the Grievance Committee for the consideration of that grievance, and a substitute shall be appointed by the Dean.
 It shall be the duty of the Grievance Committee to receive information from parties involved in a grievance and conduct any hearings it deems necessary.
-The Vice Dean for Academic Affairs or her designee may also attend any hearings and review any documentation collected by the Grievance Committee.
+The Senior Associate Dean for Academic Affairs or her designee may also attend any hearings and review any documentation collected by the Grievance Committee.

 To initiate this process: